yuanbin/zmk/docs/docs/behaviors/dynamic-macros.md

 ## Summary

 The dynamic macro behavior allows creating macros and replaying them by recording key presses.
-While recording a macro, you can play another macro, or even the same macro that is recording if it has already been recorded.
+While recording a macro, you can also play another macro, or even the same macro that is recording if it has already been recorded.

 :::note
-Dynamic macros are cleared on reboot
+Dynamic macros are cleared on reboot.
 :::

 :::warning